xpdAcq/xpdAcq/doc/usb_Running.rst

   49: bkg_film_on_substrate

 .. _auto_mask:

 Auto-masking
 """"""""""""
-Masking can be a tedious process, requireing long hours judging which pixels are good and which need to be removed.
+Masking can be a tedious process, requiring long hours judging which pixels are good and which need to be removed.
 The our automated masking software aims to alleviate this by applying a set of masks in sequence to return better quality data.

 Masks can be created/used in two ways.
 The default procedure is a mask is created for a low scattering sample (usually kapton).
 Then this mask is reused